LubeVPN/LubeVPN.github.io/index.md

 6. Wait for him/her to sign your FREE CERT <i class='fa fa-certificate'></i>
 7. <i class='fa fa-envelope-square' style='color:blue'></i> > <i class='fa fa-toggle-on' style='color:green'></i> Start the FREE Trial

-The signed FREE CERT <i class='fa fa-certificate' style='color:green'></i> functioning as a ticket/pass authorizes you to access a Free Trial of <i class='fa fa-rocket' style='color:DimGrey'></i> LubeVPN.
+An unexpired signed FREE CERT is considered a valid CERT <i class='fa fa-certificate' style='color:green'></i>, which functions as a ticket/pass authorizing you to access a FREE Trial of <i class='fa fa-rocket' style='color:DimGrey'></i> LubeVPN.
 You can read [more detailed instructions](#-%E5%AE%89%E8%A3%9D%E8%88%87%E8%A9%A6%E7%94%A8installation--trial) at the end of this page.
+A valid CERT <i class='fa fa-certificate' style='color:green'></i> also enables you to sign the FREE CERTs of your Citium Instant Messenger (CIM) Contacts.
+If they decides to pay for or renew their memberships, you are eligible to earn redeemable points!
+Read the [Referral Program](../referral) page for more information.

 ## <i class="fa fa-globe" aria-hidden="true"></i> 繞過萬里網審<br>Censorship Circumvention